 How long does it take to become a music producer?

 It will take most producers about 4-5 years to start making music that is the same quality as the songs you hear on the radio.
 Granted, this depends on the amount of time you are able to put in, and how much time you’re dedicating to improving your craft.
 Those with lots of time on their hands will see faster results, and those with less time will see slower progress.
+I go more in-depth on how long it takes to become a music producer, but just know it can take a while.

 Here’s a video from Ira Glass that does a fantastic job of describing your journey as a music producer: